Legal Support Services

-In 2017-2018, 776 schools offered a legal support program of some type.
+In the 2018-2019 academic year, 714 schools offered some type of legal support services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|